A 12 Step B2B Brand Strategy Guide for 2020

 Table of Contents1.
 Clear Away the Clutter2.
 Brand Positioning - Dare to be Distinct3.
 Pounce on Your Purpose4.
 Internal Marketing - Welcome We5.
 Delight by Design6.
 Perfect Pithy7.
 Engage Employees First8.
 Cultivate Customer Champions9.
 B2B Content Marketing - Sell Through Service10.
 Measure What Matters11.
 Automate Attentively12.
 Marketing Experiments - Test to TriumphFrequently Asked Questions about B2B Brand Strategy

 Done right, B2B brand strategy is a lot more than logos, words and pictures.
 This report details 12 simplifying steps to building your B2B brand in 2020 and beyond.
 Please note that we chose to make this report comprehensive and it could easily take you 25 minutes to read, assuming you don’t pause and ponder some of our more provocative recommendations.
-If you don’t want to invest this kind of time in your B2B brand strategy development, we understand (sort of) and are more than happy to provide a 1-page summary in exchange for your contact info, click here.
-Or if you’d prefer to download the whole report for reading later, click here.
+If you’d like to download the whole report for reading later, click here.

 In this special report, we’ll detail 12 ways you can simplify your overall B2B marketing efforts, while also answering some of the common questions people ask about B2B brand strategy.
 But before we do our deeper dive, and in the spirit of keeping things simple, let’s start with the most basic question.